uo-ec607/lectures/06-web-css/06-web-css.md

   - A typical workflow is: `read_html(URL) %>% html_nodes(CSS_SELECTORS) %>% html_table()`.
   - You might need other functions depending on the content type (e.g. see `?html_text`).
 - Just because you *can* scrape something doesn't mean you *should* (i.e. ethical and legal restrictions).
-- Webscraping involves as much as it does science.
+- Webscraping involves as much art as it does science.
 Be prepared to do a lot of experimenting and data cleaning.
 - Next lecture: Webscraping: (2) Client-side and APIs.